 Sonya L Sigler, Founder of Practigal and Cataphora

 Sonya L Sigler is an entrepreneur, specializing in operations, business development, and legal functions.
-She is a writer, speaker and has recently launched her leadership success coaching company.
-Prior to that she spent 25 years as an in-house intellectual property attorney.
+She is a writer, speaker, and has recently launched her leadership success coaching company.
+Prior to that, she spent 25 years as an in-house intellectual property attorney.
 Her book WELCOME to the Next Level: 3 Secrets to Become Unstuck, Take Action, and Rise Higher in Your Career launches in May 2019.

 Tips from Sonya Sigler

 1. Be a role model for others, including your own children.
 Children can make female founders stronger and more focused.
-When Sonya started her company, she had three kids at ages of 1, 3 and 4 years, which forced her to be more focused and efficient.
+When Sonya started her company, she had three kids ages 1, 3, and 4 years, which forced her to be more focused and efficient.
 Sonya’s mother started her own consulting business when Sonya was 12 and Sonya worked for her in high school.
 “My mom was a perfect role model for me.
 When you can, include your children into your startup however you can, even if it’s sticking mailing labels on book packages.
 They see you in action and they can learn from you to become the next generation of leaders,” Sonya said.

 2. Build a support system.
 If you are having trouble attracting investors, how do you keep the company alive?
-Sonya advised founders to have a Plan B, Plan C, Plan D or E. Don’t panic when you see other startups secure millions of dollars of investment, because everyone has a different journey.
+Sonya advised founders to have a Plan B, Plan C, Plan D, or E. Don’t panic when you see other startups secure millions of dollars of investment because everyone has a different journey.
 Incorporate your interests and maintaining your health into how you run your company.
 If you are unhappy or unhealthy, nothing will get done.
 Sonya has promoted the practice of the “walking meeting” to fit exercise in her busy schedule.

-3. Lose the perfectionism.
+3. Lose perfectionism.
 You must do the thing that you think you cannot do.
 Prioritize getting things done rather than getting them perfect.
 You can learn and iterate as you go.
 Sonya said perfectionism is the single most common obstacle that limits success for women founders.

 4. Cultivate and use your network.
 Men never think twice about using their networks, and they use it in various ways.
 They tend not to take things personally.
 “Women should start by asking for help from their network,” Sonya said, “and remember networking is not a one-way street.
 Be genuinely interested in others and provide value back to your network.”
 When Sonya started her legal career at Sega, she would put 5 business cards on her desk each Monday and make a point of reaching out to those people during that week.
 Over time, she has built a robust network.
 “Your connections can make a difference.
 Don’t be afraid to reach out and ask for help!”